ThingLabsIo/ThingLabsIo.github.io/pages/AzureTour001.md

 After completing the last step you should see the indicator LED on your Photon begin to blink.
 When it returns to the 'breathing' cyan the update is complete.

 ## Connecting the Weather Shield
-The weather shield comes equiped with two onboard sensors - a HTU21D humidity sensor capable of gathering both humidity and temperature, and a MPL3115A2 barometric pressure sensor.
-THere are connections for other optional sensors, such as wind, rain and soile moisture sensors (we will not be working with the optional sensors in this lab series).
+The weather shield comes equipped with two onboard sensors - a HTU21D humidity sensor capable of gathering both humidity and temperature, and a MPL3115A2 barometric pressure sensor.
+There are connections for other optional sensors, such as wind, rain and soile moisture sensors (we will not be working with the optional sensors in this lab series).
 Simply plug the Photon into the weather shield so that the USB port on the Photon is on the same side as the RJ-11 plugs on the weather shield.

 <img src="/images/Photon_Weather_Shield.jpg"/>

 <blockquote>
-## TEMP - Wire up the TMP36 Temperature Sensor
-Until the Weather Sheild is supported in Johnny Five we will use the common TMP36 sensor.
+TEMP - Wire Up the TMP36 Temperature Sensor - Until the Weather Shield is supported in Johnny Five we will use the common TMP36 sensor.
 With the flat side facing you, connect the left lead to the 3.3v pin, the center lead to the A0 pin, and the right lead to the GND pin.

 <img src="/images/photon_tmp36_bb.png"/>
 </blockquote>